Eunice Newton Foote: Legacy and recognition

 In May 2018, a symposium on Foote's work, Science Knows No Gender: In Search of Eunice Foote Who 162 Years Ago Discovered the Principal Cause of Global Warming was held at the University of California, Santa Barbara.
 The main presenter at the symposium, the first conference specifically organized to honor Foote, was Perlin.
 A short film about Foote's life, Eunice, was produced in 2018 by Eric Garro and Paul Bancilhon.
 That year, Cornell University Press released a textbook titled Communicating Climate Change: A Guide for Educators, confirming that Foote's work preceded that of Tyndall.
 The University of California, Santa Barbara Library opened a seven-month exhibit in November 2019, From Eunice Foote to UCSB: A Story of Women, Science, and Climate Change, to honor Foote's work and legacy.

 Foote's work is now recognized as the earliest known scientific research to demonstrate the existence of greenhouse gases and their potential to effect changes in climate.
 The publication of her paper in the 1856 edition of the American Journal of Science and Arts is acknowledged as the first known publication in a scientific journal on physics by a woman.
 The publication of her 1857 paper in that year's Proceedings of the American Association for the Advancement of Science is acknowledged as the first time an American woman's work had been published in the journal.
 The American Geophysical Union instituted The Eunice Newton Foote Medal for Earth-Life Science in 2022 to recognize exceptional scientific achievements in research that focuses on the convergence of Earth and life science.

 In 2025, the ichnotaxon Osspecus eunicefooteae, a fossilised worm burrow from the Cretaceous of the UK, was named in honour of Eunice Foote.

+Poet Jessy Randall included a tribute to Foote in her 2025 collection of poems about women scientists, The Path of Most Resistance.